McCarthy ouster vote ahead as he confronts GOP critics but says he won't cut a deal with Democrats

 At the Capitol, both Republicans and Democrats met privately behind closed doors ahead of what would be a historic afternoon vote.

-McCarthy insisted he had not reached across the aisle to the Democratic leader Hakeem Jeffries for help with votes to stay in the job, nor had they demanded anything in return.
-Democrats "haven't asked for anything,” McCarthy said on CNBC before the meeting.
-“I’m not going to provide anything.”
+McCarthy insisted he had not reached across the aisle to the Democratic leader Jeffries for help with votes to stay in the job, nor had they demanded anything in return.

-During the hour-long meeting in the Capitol basement, McCarthy invoked the last Republican speaker, Joseph Cannon, who more than 100 years ago confronted his critics head on by calling their bluff and setting the vote himself on his ouster.
+During the hour-long meeting in the Capitol basement, McCarthy invoked Republican speaker Joseph Cannon, who more than 100 years ago confronted his critics head on by calling their bluff and setting the vote himself on his ouster.
 Cannon survived that take-down attempt which, until now, was the first time the House had actually voted to consider removing its speaker.

 McCarthy received three standing ovations during the private meeting — one when he came to the microphone to speak, again during his remarks and lastly when he was done, according a Republican at the meeting and granted anonymity to discuss it.